 Respect for People: A Building Block for Engaged Staff, Satisfied Patients

-Virginia Mason’s Respect for People initiative involves training all 5,000 employees in ways to respect one another in the workplace.
-The work, a Virginia Mason goal for both 2012 and 2013, was triggered in part by a visit from Dr. Lucian L. Leape, an international leader in health care safety.
+Virginia Mason’s Respect for People initiative has been a decade-long program designed to sustain a culture of respect across the health system including training all employees in ways to respect one another in the workplace.
+The original foundation of this work, a Virginia Mason goal for both 2012 and 2013, was triggered in part by a visit from Dr. Lucian L. Leape, an international leader in health care safety.

 As Dr. Leape observed, disrespect among workers is “a threat to patient safety because it inhibits collegiality and cooperation essential to teamwork, cuts off communication, undermines morale, and inhibits compliance with and implementation of new practices.’’